esl/jekyll-codesync-global/_posts/blog-posts/2018-12-08-day-8-memory-maneuver-advent-of-code.md

 ---
 title: Day 8: Memory maneuver - Advent of Code
-abstract: I did the Advent of Code 2018 day 8 challenge in Erlang!
+abstract: "I did the Advent of Code 2018 day 8 challenge in Erlang!
 Parts one and two are as follows:
+"
 image: /images/Day 8.png
 speaker_id: stavros-aronis
 type: article